ngr900/fx-nbp/README.md

 Arguments: [`date`](#date)

-Returns `true` if the provided date is **not** a Saturday, Sunday or a public holiday in Poland (in other words if an "A" table exists for the given date), and `false` if it is.
+Returns `true` if rates can be requested for the provided date (that is, when it was a working day in Poland - not a Saturday, Sunday, or a public holiday), and `false` if they can not.

 Throws: `FXNBPDateError` if the provided date is not valid.